Marabadiassa

 Marabadiassa is a town in central Ivory Coast.
 It is a sub-prefecture of Béoumi Department in Gbêkê Region, Vallée du Bandama District.
 The town sits less than one kilometre south of the border of Woroba District.

-Marabadiassa was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Marabadiassa was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

-In 2014, the population of the sub-prefecture of Marabadiassa was 6,640 6,640.
+In 2014, the population of the sub-prefecture of Marabadiassa was 6,640.

+History

+The town was originally named Tufan, and was an important stop on the dry-season trade route linking Sikasso with Bonduku.
+In the early 19th century, a Hausa caravan was ambushed by a local chief.
+The mallam of the caravan, Sulemanu, who had his holy books stolen, organized the local Hausa population to take over Tufan and turn it into a base for their protection and raids into the surrounding area.
+It came to be called Marabadiassa, meansing 'Hausa town' in Bambara.